microsoft/ML-For-Beginners/7-TimeSeries/1-Introduction/README.md

 > Penn State's useful time series curriculum can be found [here](https://online.stat.psu.edu/stat510/lesson/1)

-### Introduction
+## Introduction

 Supposing you maintain an array of smart parking meters that provide data about how often they are used and for how long over time.
-What if you could generate revenue to maintain your streets, by slightly augmenting the prices of the meters, when there is greater demand for them?
+What if you could generate revenue to maintain your streets, by slightly augmenting the prices of the meters, when there is greater demand for them

 > What if you could predict, based on the meter's past performance, its future value according to the laws of supply and demand?